wilsonh1/ClubSignIn2/commands.md

 # Commands
 - Replace keywords in brackets.
 Do not include brackets in your message.
 - All commands are not case-sensitive.
+- Reply to a message with `retry` to retry that command.

 ## Members
 - Sign in: `![club id] [key]`